Cubs scratch RHP Darvish, 2B Kipnis with illness - WHIZ News

 In a series of tweets in Japanese, Darvish said he had a cough Wednesday and expressed reluctance about entering the clubhouse amid the coronavirus outbreak, but he then posted that he didn’t have a fever or the flu.

-Theo Epstein, the president of baseball operations for the Cubs, said he didn’t have “full information right now,” but it was his understanding it was a daily illness and Darvish should be fine by Friday.
+Theo Epstein, the president of baseball operations for the Cubs, said he didn’t have “full information right now,” but it was his understanding it was a daily illness.
+The team said later in the day that Darvish was feeling better and could work three innings as soon as Friday, possibly in a simulated game.

-Kipnis was seen in the clubhouse before Chicago’s spring training game against Texas.
+Kipnis was seen in the clubhouse before Chicago’s 5-0 spring training loss to Texas.

+The Cubs also scratched first baseman Anthony Rizzo due to a blister on his right middle finger.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports